About Case & Coldwell

 continued...

-In our situation, changes often came straight out of the blue.
+For us, changes often came straight out of the blue.
 We all had to adapt.
 I credit my parents with being incredibly resilient.
-Turnovers in caregivers, new living situations, cognitive and physical changes… it all demanded focused oversight.
-Sometimes I leaned in hard to stabilize what felt like spiraling outcomes.
-My sailor dad might have used “lost-at-sea” to define the isolation and lack of essential coordinates to navigate an ever-expanding sea of caregiving needs and providers.
+Turnovers in caregivers, living situations, cognitive and physical changes… all demanded focused oversight.
+I leaned in hard to stabilize what at times felt like spiraling outcomes.
+My sailor dad might have used “lost-at-sea” to define feelings of isolation and the lack of essential coordinates required to navigate an expanding sea of caregiving needs and providers.

 It became apparent that medical providers and their systems need guidance from us too.
-Doctors often do not see how much—or how little—solid ground patients and advocates stand on, unaware of shifting resources outside their clinics.
+When unaware of shifting resources outside their clinics, doctors cannot appreciate how much—or how little—solid ground patients and their advocates stand on.
 And that can lead to assumptions… on both sides of patient care.
 I learned whenever assumptions influenced decision making, best outcomes were at risk.

-You sometimes hear, "It takes a village," to raise children.
-I’ve learned this framework is just as relevant at the other end of life's journey.
-Building a care partner team and supporting loved ones is a blessing that may or may not be immediately revealed.
-Wherever you are on your journey, know you can make a positive difference when you take good care of yourself while you advocate intentionally and help unapologetically.
+You hear, "It takes a village," to raise children.
+The same is often true at the other end of life's journey.
+The blessings may not be immediately revealed, but know you make a positive difference when you take care of yourself while advocating for best outcomes.

-Denise J. ~ Former Dementia Caregiver, Current Care Partner and Power of Attorney (aka Hero!) 💖
+Denise ~ Former Dementia Caregiver, Current Eldercare Partner & Power of Attorney for Healthcare (aka Hero!) 💖

 Before you return home...

 I was fortunate to have learned dementia caregiver training from the best!
-From 2019 to 2022 I was certified as a Positive Approach to Care Trainer, and as a PAC Consultant in 2022.
+I was a certified Positive Approach to Care (PAC) Trainer from 2019 to 2022, and a PAC Consultant in 2022.

-Teepa Snow’s programs provide priceless insights to working with someone living with degenerative brain changes.
+Teepa Snow’s programs provide priceless insights to working with someone living with degenerative brain change.
 To learn more about her and her methods visit TeepaSnow.com.